useit-consulting/alt-text-slack-bot/README.md

 - The bot automatically handles threaded messages and will respond in the same thread.
 - Alt text suggestions are generated in Swedish and are formatted as copyable code blocks in the message.
 - If the alt text generation API fails or the API key is not set, the bot will still send reminders without suggestions.
+- To exclude specific users from receiving reminders, set the `EXCLUDED_USER_IDS` environment variable with a comma-separated list of user IDs.